ConsumerDataStandardsAustralia/standards/slate/source/includes/cds_full.md

 Some general notes that apply to all end points that retrieve transactions:

 - Where multiple transactions are returned, transactions should be ordered according to effective date in descending order
 - As the date and time for a transaction can alter depending on status and transaction type two separate date/times are included in the payload.
 There are still some scenarios where neither of these time stamps is available.
-For the purpose of filtering and ordering it is expected that the holder will use the “effective” date/time which will be defined as:
+For the purpose of filtering and ordering it is expected that the data holder will use the “effective” date/time which will be defined as:
 		- Posted date/time if available, then
 		- Execution date/time if available, then
 		- A reasonable date/time nominated by the data holder using internal data structures